 A run of five goals in four games for Dugarry, each one a victory would propel Birmingham City back out of trouble and whet the appetite of every Blues fan who now had the unexpected and oh-so-rare opportunity to celebrate a world class talent playing in their team’s colours.
 A narrow headband and gloves were hardly haute couture, but this was football of a fashion that would countenance no criticism of a hero.

-Not only was Dugarry comfortable in the role as a star on the pitch, he was fully aware of his status off the field as well.
+Not only was Dugarry comfortable in the role as a star on the pitch, but he was also fully aware of his status off the field.
 Once arriving for a fitness programme in the club’s gym, he was directed towards the rowing machine.
 With Gallic nonchalance, he shrugged and walked away declaring that he as a footballer, not a rower.
 Bruce was canny enough though to know his star player should be allowed some latitude.

 After scoring those five goals in 16 appearances during his loan period, the new term would be very much an anti-climax.
 There’s often said to be a self-destruct button lurking close to players with such ability.
 Emotion feeds the desire to perform; it needs a perfect balance to fire, and when that slips, the downward slope can be very steep indeed.

 Eventually, his contract was terminated ‘by mutual consent.’
-Difficulty for his family to settle in the Midlands was offered up as the reason both for the fall off in performance and the exit.
+His family’s difficulty settling into life in the Midlands was offered up as the reason both for the fall-off in performance and the exit.
 It’s an entirely understandable thing to happen for a young family.
 Such issues are often quoted when it’s perhaps more diplomatic to quote the convenient, although there’s little to suggest this wasn’t the case.
 Whatever the case, after 30 games and six goals, Dugarry left to join Qatar SC on a one-year contract.
-He would never play for them though, and retired from football in 2005.
+He would never play for them though and retired from football in 2005.

 It’s perhaps an essential part of the enigma that Dugarry was a mere fleeting visitor to St Andrews, and six goals is hardly sufficient to warrant hero status.
 There was more to his stay though, than merely putting the ball into the net.
 Christophe Dugarry gave Birmingham City fans, seemingly perpetual poor relations in a city that bears the club’s name, a chance to dream.
 A sprinkle of stardust can go a long way and in his short time in the Midlands, Dugarry lifted a club from relegation worries, a team to new heights and the aspirations of the fans.
 The flashing blade of the Musketeer carved a place in the heart of Birmingham City’s fans.